tokens of september

 our autumn's best of cheer

 Autumn's best of cheer on the ministry front, Lord willing, will involve a 6,000-mile colportage venture and another South Asia journey, the focus being "to the Jew first and also to the Greek" (Romans 1:16).
-We have a large shipment of Hebrew/English and Hebrew/Spanish Bibles on it way from London right now, courtesy of the Society for the Distribution of the Hebrew Scriptures and with help from Light for Israel Ministries.
-I need to make room for these by distributing the supply we currently have on hand.
+We have a large shipment of Hebrew/English and Hebrew/Spanish Bibles on its way, and I need to make room for these by distributing the supply we currently have on hand.
 Israelis working in mall kiosks that sell Dead Sea products is a growing phenomenon involving more and more young people who have just finished their conscripted IDF term.
 Many travel to South Asia and South America, and now, many are coming to the United States to earn more money in a shorter period of time than they could in Israel.
 It is a situation in which these are mostly taken advantage of by the companies who employ them, and many are illegally working on tourist visas . . . it is what it is.
 For us, however, it is a unique opportunity to get a copy of the Hebrew Scriptures into their hands and utilize the witness of a Gentile believer's love and appreciation for the Jewish people.
 Last Fall, I drove 13,000 miles in five weeks, up to Alaska and back, and was able to comb around 40 malls, encountering more Israelis than expected.
 Many copies of the Hebrew Bible went out.

 On Sunday afternoon, I will be hitting the colportage trail again, this time out to California and back, and with the goal of distributing as many copies of the printed Word as possible, "to the Jew first and also to the Gentile."
 For the first week, Eric and Mindy Trent, will be traveling with me for training purposes.
 I will be rendezvousing with my wife in Las Vegas and traveling with her for 11 days.
 I also look forward to connecting with some believers and churches who support this work and to recruiting for next summer's Team Yeshua.
 Your prayers are greatly appreciated.
 Pray that the God of Israel puts Jewish people into our path and that we will be faithful to give attention to opportunities with Gentiles as well.
 I have a small supply of English Bibles, some of them old Bibles from people's bookshelves, that I would like to be able to distribute as well, to Gentiles along the way who do not have a copy of the printed Word.
 Stay tuned for testimonies from the road!